Henry Charles Keith Petty-Fitzmaurice, 5th Marquess of Lansdowne

 International

 The Kapp Putsch threatens the newly formed Weimar Republic.
 In defiance of the Treaty of Versailles, the leaders of the Marinebrigade Ehrhardt refused to disband and marched on Berlin, occupying it on the 13th March.
 With the general army refusing to defend the city, the government fled to Stuttgart.
-The rebellion, however, failed after the workers joined a general strike, disabling their plans.Tell us more back to top
+The rebellion, however, failed after the workers joined a general strike, disabling their plans.Comments back to top

-If you require information from us, please use our Archive enquiry service.
-You can buy a print of most illustrated portraits.
+If you need information from us, please use our Archive enquiry service .
+Please note that we cannot provide valuations.
+You can buy a print or greeting card of most illustrated portraits.
 Select the portrait of interest to you, then look out for a Buy a Print button.
-Prices start at £6 for unframed prints, £25 for framed prints.
-If you wish to license this image, please use our Rights and Images service.
+Prices start at around £6 for unframed prints, £16 for framed prints.
+If you wish to license an image, select the portrait of interest to you, then look out for a Use this image button, or contact our Rights and Images service.
+We digitise over 8,000 portraits a year and we cannot guarantee being able to digitise images that are not already scheduled.

 Related pages